-- Double-click on the file in your Windows explorer. - Launch the software and run the command Open. - Launch the software and then drag the .3dr file from your Windows explorer to the software. - For this exercise, open the EnterPoints.3dr file. - ⚠ Drag and drop as well as double-click is also possible for file formats which are known by the software.
+- Double-click on the file in your Windows explorer. - Launch the software and run the command Open. - Launch the software and then drag the .3dr file from your Windows explorer to the software.

 4.3.2 Changing the view

 The following exercise will guide you through the most common ways to modify the view.
 For more details, refer to the sections located in the general instructions.